-2. If the dowel pin is missing (see illustration) or the bolt holes are not staggered, scratch or paint a mark on the flywheel and crankshaft to ensure that they are reinstalled correctly in the future.
+2. If the locating pin is missing (see illustration) or the bolt holes are not staggered, scratch or paint a mark on the flywheel and crankshaft to ensure proper installation in the original location.

 3. Remove the bolts securing the flywheel to the crankshaft (see illustration).
-Prevent the crankshaft from rotating by inserting a large screwdriver into the hole in the flywheel.
+Prevent the crankshaft from turning by inserting a large screwdriver into the hole in the flywheel.

 27.3.
 By inserting a large screwdriver into one of the holes in the flywheel, you can lock the flywheel when loosening and tightening the bolts